-We are registering the shares of Class A common stock covered by this prospectus on behalf of the selling stockholders.
-We will not receive any of the proceeds from sales of the shares by the selling stockholders.
-However, we will receive proceeds from the exercise of the outstanding warrants by Castle Creek and those proceeds will be used for our general corporate purposes.
+We are registering the shares of Class A common stock covered by this prospectus on behalf of the selling stockholders, which, as used herein, includes donees, pledgees, transferees or other successors-in-interest selling shares of Class A common stock or interests therein received after the date of this prospectus from a selling stockholder as a gift, pledge, partnership distribution or other transfer.
+We will not receive any of the proceeds from sales of the shares by the selling stockholders or their transferees.
+If the warrants were exercised in full, we would receive net proceeds of \$4,438,875, which would be used for general corporate purposes.

-The selling stockholders named in this prospectus, or pledgees, donees, transferees or other successors-in-interest selling shares received from the selling stockholder as a gift, partnership distribution or other non-sale related transfer after the date of this prospectus, may sell these shares from time to time.
-The selling stockholders will act independently of Odetics in making decisions with respect to the timing, manner and size of each sale.
-The sales may be made on one or more exchanges or in the over-the-counter market or otherwise at prices and at terms then prevailing or at prices related to the then current market price or in negotiated transactions.
-The selling stockholders may effect such transactions by selling the shares to or through broker-dealers.
+The selling stockholders named in this prospectus, or pledgees, donees, transferees or other successors-in-interest selling shares received from the selling stockholders as a gift, partnership distribution or other transfer after the date of this prospectus, may sell or otherwise dispose of these shares or interests therein from time to time.
+The selling stockholders will act independently of Odetics in making decisions with respect to the timing, manner and size of each disposition.
+The dispositions may be made on one or more exchanges or in the over-the-counter market or otherwise at prices and at terms then prevailing or at prices related to the then current market price or in negotiated transactions.
+The selling stockholders may effect such transactions by selling their shares to or through broker-dealers.
 The shares may be sold by one or more of, or a combination of, the following:

-- a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by such broker-dealer for its account under this prospectus; - an exchange distribution in accordance with the rules of such exchange;

-- ordinary brokerage transactions and transactions in which the broker solicits purchasers; or - in privately negotiated transactions.
+- a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by such broker-dealer for its account under this prospectus; - an exchange distribution in accordance with the rules of such exchange; - in transactions otherwise than on these exchanges or systems or in the over-the-counter market, including negotiated sales; - through the writing or settlement of options or other hedging transactions, whether through an options exchange or otherwise; - through the settlement of short sales; - ordinary brokerage transactions and transactions in which the broker solicits purchasers; or - in privately negotiated transactions.